Afghanistan Freedom Front

 The Afghanistan Freedom Front (AFF) is an anti-Taliban militant group operating in Afghanistan.
 In some parts of Afghanistan, the AFF and National Resistance Front (NRF) collaborate on anti-Taliban operations.

-The AFF has reportedly tried to recruit pro-NRF fighters, putting in perspective the NRF's appeal being limited to Tajiks and pro-Jamiat e Islami groups.
+The AFF has reportedly tried to recruit and support pro-NRF fighters in different parts of country, putting in perspective the NRF and AFF's joint appeal being more popular among Tajiks and pro-Jamiat e Islami groups.

-History
+Timeline of resistance

+2022

 In March 2022, the AFF announced its formation to the public via social media.

-On 14 April, the AFF reported that its fighters have engaged Taliban forces simultaneously in Badakhshan, Baghlan, Kandahar, Parwan, Takhar, Laghman and Samangan.
+On 14 April 2022, the AFF reported that its fighters have engaged Taliban forces simultaneously in Badakhshan, Baghlan, Kandahar, Parwan, Takhar, Laghman and Samangan.

-On 5 July, the AFF killed six Taliban soldiers and wounded two in a missile attack on Bagram Airfield.
+On 5 July 2022, the AFF killed six Taliban soldiers and wounded two in a missile attack on Bagram Airfield.
 A Taliban military vehicle was also destroyed.
 On 15 July, AFF fighters fought off a Taliban incursion in Khost wa Farang district.

 On 6 October 2022, there were claims that AFF fighters in Kandahar had assassinated a Taliban commander.